CODI's BOARD of DIRECTORS

 Dan Kelly (2013 - present) Vice-Chair

-Dan lives in Rosenhayn, NJ, and is President of Community Quest, Inc. He has both undergraduate and graduate degrees in Psychology and extensive experience in providing assistance and support services to persons with disabilities, veterans, and other at-risk populations.
+Dan lives in Rosenhayn, NJ, and is the retired President of Community Quest, Inc. He has both undergraduate and graduate degrees in Psychology and extensive experience in providing assistance and support services to persons with disabilities, veterans, and other at-risk populations.
 Mr. Kelly has served with ACCESS-NJ, American Conference on Diversity, Atlantic Community Human Services Council, and many other organizations that service at-risk populations and individuals with disabilities.
 His vision and experience serving similar groups will enhance the services CODI can provide to its consumers and provides a partner with similar ideals and goals.

 Linda Carney, President & CEO